Divorce - After it is final

 Q- My ex hasn't paid support as required by our divorce.
 How do I enforce this?

-If you are not in the Maintenance Enforcement Program and you want to join, call 424-8032 in the Halifax Regional Municipality and ask for an enrollment kit.
-If you live outside the Halifax Regional Municipality, call 1-800-357-9248 (toll-free for residents outside Metro).
-You can join the program without your spouse's consent.
+If you are not in the Maintenance Enforcement Program and you want to join, call 424-0934 in the Halifax Regional Municipality, or 1 800 357-9248 (toll free), and ask to enrol.
+You can join the program without your ex-spouse's consent.

-If you are not enrolled the Maintenance Enforcement Program, you must enforce the support order yourself.
+If you are not enrolled the Maintenance Enforcement Program, you may enforce the support order yourself.
 You should speak to a lawyer if you are considering this option.
+You'll also find information about enforcing a court order at nsfamilylaw.ca

 Q- My support order is from another province or country.
 Can I join the Maintenance Enforcement Program?

 To register your support order, you will need an enrollment kit, including a completed declaration of arrears, and three certified copies of your support order (do not use photocopies - you can get certified copies from the court that issued the order).
-To order an enrollment kit, call 424-8032 in the Halifax Regional Municipality.
+To order an enrollment kit, call 424-0934 in the Halifax Regional Municipality.
 If you live outside the Halifax Regional Municipality, call 1-800-357-9248 (toll-free for residents outside Metro).
+You'll find more information about the Maintenance Enforcement Program online at gov.ns.ca/just/mep/, and at nsfamilylaw.ca

 Q- Should I join the Maintenance Enforcement Program?